 To ensure your new hires can perform their job well and represent your brand effectively, you must onboard them properly.

-The checklist should outline all the necessary training and information the agent needs to be successful in their role.
-The onboarding process can include training on company culture and policies, product or service training, and the tools that the agent will use.
+The new hire checklist should outline all the necessary training and information the agent needs to be successful in their role.
+The onboarding process can include training on company culture and policies, product or service training, and the tools that they will use.